p16/paypal-rest-api-client/README.md

 2. Make the builder aware of the PayPalJsonSchemaValidator, so that they can validate what they are building when building from/to json

-3. Add validation to model classes (?)
+3. Add strict validation to model classes (?)